 Types of Arrhythmias

-At Mount Sinai Heart, we treat many types of irregular heartbeats, or arrhythmias.
+At Mount Sinai Fuster Heart Hospital, we treat many types of irregular heartbeats, or arrhythmias.
 These disorders of the heart's normal rhythm can result in rapid heart rates, slow heart rates, or irregular heart rates.
 You might experience heart flutters, palpitations, loss of exercise tolerance, shortness of breath, or fainting.
 Some arrhythmias are not dangerous, but others require prompt care.
-At Mount Sinai Heart, the concerns we see most often include:
+At Mount Sinai Fuster Heart Hospital, the concerns we see most often include:

 Atrial Fibrillation, also called AFib, is the most common form of arrhythmia and occurs more frequently as we age.
 It happens when the upper chambers quiver rather than beating regularly and effectively.
 People with AFib often experience palpitations, fatigue, chest discomfort or shortness of breath.
 However, some people may not feel any symptoms, and we often discover it during a routine check-up.